civican/legisinfo/44-1/bills/C-70/bill_text.md

 # Bill C-70: An Act respecting countering foreign interference

-**Sponsor**: MINISTER OF PUBLIC SAFETY, DEMOCRATIC INSTITUTIONS AND INTERGOVERNMENTAL AFFAIRS

 Her Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act respecting countering foreign interference*".

 ## Summary